 - a combination of the first two options.

-Preparing clinical evaluations are tedious, but not necessarily challenging.
+Preparing clinical evaluations are tedious but not necessarily challenging.
 I like to compare the preparation of clinical evaluation reports to bouldering problems.
 Once someone shows you the most efficient path, climbing the wall no longer seems so challenging.

 Literature Search Protocol (TMP-004)

-Section 6.1 of the guidance document indicates that a literature search protocol should be used to identify, select and collate clinical study articles for a literature search.
-Key elements of your search protocol should include: which search databases you selected and why, intended use and indications for use of the device, similar devices that are on the market and a comprehensive date range starting with the earliest clinical studies or the last date of a previous clinical evaluation.
+Section 6.1 of the guidance document indicates that a literature search protocol should be used to identify, select, and collate clinical study articles for a literature search.
+Critical elements of your search protocol should include: which search databases you selected and why, intended use and indications for the use of the device, similar devices that are on the market and a comprehensive date range starting with the earliest clinical studies or the last date of a previous clinical evaluation.
 Your search protocol should specify inclusion and exclusion criteria, and you will need a systematic method for tracking your results.

 Selection of Databases